🎲 🌎 ❤️ Play Bingo for a cause & set a world record!💥 Register here. 💥

 -Future research studies currently in development

-The Hero’s Story Project, as funded today, will be launched and run with multiple Tribes in the US by 2026.
+The Hero’s Story Project, as funded today, will be launched and run with multiple Tribes in the US.
 In addition to the original funding received from the Mission Daybreak Challenge, Televeda is actively working to secure sustainable funding to offer this program across the United States in perpetuity.

 🎲 🌎 ❤️ Play Bingo for a cause & set a world record!💥 Register here. 💥